TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe02_block_partial/README.md

 1. You're registering MyEventHandler.class on the event bus, but your event handler methods aren't static.
   1. or...
 You're registering myEventHandler instance on the event bus, but your event handler methods are static.
 1. You haven't specified a tab for the item, eg .group(ItemGroup.BUILDING_BLOCKS);  // which inventory tab?

+My block doesn't drop an item when I harvest it
+1. You have to harvest the block in survival mode (creative mode doesn't drop items when blocks are harvested)
+1. You have to harvest the block using a suitable tool, depending on the Material you used to define your block and the harvestLevel and harvestTool Block Properties.  (eg: you need a pickaxe to mine Material.ROCK)